ankasendo/Tic-Tac-Toe/README.md

 ## Start game
 After the user has entered their name a welcome message will appear and it will ask the user to type 'p' to play the game, a loading message will then appear saying 'game starting', the game board will then appear and ready for the user to play.
+Reference board is kept throughout the game for the purposes of better understaniding of the same.

 ![screenshot](images/3%20reference%20board.png)